Business Process Automation gives you a competitive edge.

 Business Process Management (BPM) capabilities include a highly configurable workflow engine that can automate and optimize repeatable business processes.
 Route documents, automate tasks and rules-based decisions, perform load balancing, send notifications and manage complex approval processes.

 At the end of this lengthy, laborious process, the customer will end up with a series of documents that have dissected the business process into a narrative form as well as supplement the narrative with graphical flow charts that depict the flow of work.
 These narratives and visuals will also indicate whether steps are rather people intensive, currently automated or in need of automation, dependent upon other system or people actions being performed, etc. Usually there will be a "Master Process Map" followed by one or more "sub process maps." (refer to illustration immediately below).

 If the BPA or Workflow Consultant has been granted full access and disclosure to the proper information, people and systems involved during the analysis process, he or she will have probably identified ways in which the organization can dramatically cut operational costs, improve efficiencies, reduce organizational risk and lower costs.
-To implement the BPA or Workflow Consultant's recommendations, it will require change and he or she may introduce "Workflow" tools and software that will usually be inclusive of a Content Management Repository.
+To implement the BPA or Workflow Consultant's recommendations, it will require change and he or she may introduce "Workflow" tools and software that will usually be inclusive of a Content Services Management Repository.

 What is the purpose of Workflow Software?
 There are four primary objectives behind any good Workflow Software application which can be summarized as follows:

 - Feedback, Control and Monitoring

 Let's take a look at each of these components in more detail.